sc0v0ne/LearnAI/ml/small_dataset.md

 A meta-learning framework typically consists of a network which has two models:

-a) A neural network called Optimize or a Learner which is treated as a low-level network and is used for prediction.
+- A neural network called Optimize or a Learner which is treated as a low-level network and is used for prediction.

-b) We have another neural network which is called Optimizer or Meta-Learner or High-Level model which updates the weights of the lower-level network.
+- We have another neural network which is called Optimizer or Meta-Learner or High-Level model which updates the weights of the lower-level network.

 This results in a two-way nested training process.